renancouto/pagination-object/README.md

 # pagination-object
-> Generate a pagination object to be used on Node.js, it doesn't return any type of markup, just an object
+> Generate a pagination object to be used on Node.js.
+It doesn't return any type of markup, just an object

 ## Install